CS480UIC/cs480-final-project-donation/README.md

    donation.
 We will develop a webpage using ELcipse IDE which we will connected to the database using the tomcat server.
 The webpage will be
     developed in such a way that it have a login page, under which the user will be able to create their unique login ID or will be able to enter their credentials to access the database.
-After signing in, the user will be diverted to inverntory page under which the user will be to add, mopdify or delete items according to their requirement.
+After signing in, the user will be diverted to inverntory page under which the user will be to add, modify or delete items according to their requirement.

 ![Before Log_in](https://github.com/CS480UIC/cs480-final-project-donation/raw/main/Documentation/homeScreenBeforeLogin.png)